1. Et In Arcadia Egomania?

 The world needs the Grail right now.
 But who is served if the Grail Mythos is buried under metric shittons of bullshit?
 Who is served by the propagation of conspiracy theories, by the noise to signal ratio being mostly noise?

-And I think this is why I obsessed over finding any way to externally verify any of Nicholas de Vere’s claims in his essays and in The Dragon Legacy from 2004 on.
+For a long time, I obsessed over finding any way to externally verify any of Nicholas de Vere’s claims in his essays and in The Dragon Legacy from 2004 on.
 This initiative was actually a major driving force of the people on the old dragoncourt dot org forum after Nick left.
 We had a feeling that the "Dragon Narrative" or "Dragon Curent" was "real" in some way.
 But after the fallout between Nick and Tracy and Richard and Bill, and after the revelation that at least part of the narrative had been blown out of the water with the Priory Of Sion hoax, people wanted proof that this thing that they had invested their time and energy and belief in was real.

 And "source: trust me bro" or: "believe me, because these other conspiracy theories say so" or "this sketchy white supremacist pseudohistorian said so" or "Nick is the Grail King and he said so" or "Satan made Tracy the Grand Master, and she said so" was not going to cut it.